 Getting to Area 51

 Most commuters to Area 51 travel on unmarked Boeing 737s or 727s.
-Planes depart from the McCarran International Airport in Las Vegas (located right across the street from the Luxor Hotel and Casino).
+Planes depart from a terminal at the McCarran International Airport in Las Vegas.
 Defense contractor EG&G owns the terminal.
 Each plane uses the word "Janet" followed by three digits as a call sign to the airport's control tower.

 The military classifies Area 51 as a Military Operating Area (MOA).
 The borders of Area 51 are not fenced, but are marked with orange poles and warning signs.
 The signs tell you that photography isn't allowed and that trespassing on the property will result in a fine.
-The signs also offer this sobering note: Security is authorized to use deadly force on people who insist on trespassing.
+The signs also warn that security is authorized to use deadly force on people who insist on trespassing.
 Rumors circulate among conspiracy theorists over how many unfortunate truth seekers have died as a result of tromping around the grounds of Area 51, though most believe that trespassers are dealt with in a much less violent manner.

 Other security measures include sensors planted around the perimeter of the base.
 These sensors detect movement, and some believe they can even discern the difference between an animal and a human being.
 Since Area 51 is effectively a wildlife preserve, it was important to create warning devices that could not easily be tripped by a passing animal.
 One theory held by observers is that the sensors can detect the scent of the passing creature (the sensors detect an ammonia signature).
 While that has yet to be substantiated, it's certain that there are buried sensors all around Area 51.
-One Rachel resident named Chuck Clark discovered several of the sensors, and at one point the Air Force accused him of interfering with signal devices and ordered him to either return a missing sensor or pay a fine -- Clark reportedly complied.
+One Rachel resident named Chuck Clark discovered several of the sensors, and at one point the FBI accused him of interfering with signal devices and ordered him to either return a missing sensor or pay a fine.
+Clark denied taking one but agreed to stop his investigations [source: Braverman].

 In the next section, we'll look at why all the secrecy and security measures are necessary as we examine some of the aircraft tested at Area 51.